au-summer/hyprtile/README.md

-A plugin that implements real tiling mechanism for Hyprland.

----
+# Hyprtile

-This plugin makes Hyprland's not only windows, but also workspaces tile with each other.
+This plugin makes Hyprland not only tile windows, but also tile workspaces with each other.

 ## Idea

 The idea is that each workspace is a column, with each workspace being a tile in that column.
 The columns are arranged horizontally, and the workspaces in each column are arranged vertically.
 This allows for a more flexible and logical management of windows and workspaces.

+# Demo

+(TODO)

 ## Installation